 Select an opportunity to see further details regarding what materials will need to be submitted as part of the internal application.
 Directions for submission, important notes about eligibility, and links to the sponsor's site are also included in each opportunity's description.

 Typically we ask for:

 - A letter of support from dean/chair - 1 to 1.5 pages

 - Project summary - 2 to 4 pages

 Do please check the listing on Duke's Research Funding Database site to confirm what is required.
 The requested documents should be compiled into one PDF file to be uploaded.

-If you find an opportunity you are interested in, but the internal deadline has recently passed, please contact Anastasia Maddox at email@example.com to find out if the opportunity is still open.
+If you find an opportunity you are interested in, but the internal deadline has recently passed, please contact Paul Noe (email@example.com) to find out if the opportunity is still open.

 When you are ready to submit your materials:

 Applicants wishing to submit an internal application for an institutionally limited funding opportunity will need to submit materials through My Research Proposal.